-9.1 The KPMHA ice contract generally covers the first week of September to the beginning of Spring Break, with two weeks set aside for tournaments at Christmas.
-The annual KPMHA budget voted on at the AGM will set out how much ice is allocated to each division.

-- 9.2 All ice bookings must be made through the Ice Management Coordinator.
+- 9.1 The KPMHA ice contract generally covers the last two weeks of August to the beginning of Spring Break, with two weeks set aside for tournaments at Christmas.
+The annual KPMHA budget voted on at the AGM will set out how much ice is allocated to each division. - 9.2 All ice bookings must be made through the Ice Management Coordinator.
 Only team managers or head coaches are to request ice times from the Ice Management Coordinator.
-If a member has a question about ice times they are to go through their team manager who will then contact the Ice Management Coordinator. - 9.3 The Ice Management Coordinator is empowered to re-assign any previously allocated ice time for playoff or league obligations.
-Returned ice will be allocated on an equitable basis. - 9.4 Each team is responsible to use their allocated ice or notify the Ice Management Coordinator with a minimum three (3) days' notice.
-The offending team may be assessed a fine of ice costs by the Board of Directors for any unused ice slots.
+If a member has a question about ice times they are to go through their team manager who will then contact the Ice Management Coordinator. - 9.3 Playoff schedules and league obligations take priority over any other team scheduled ice slots.
+The Ice Management Coordinator is empowered to re-assign any previously allocated ice time for playoff or league obligations.
+Returned ice will be allocated on an equitable basis and team availability. - 9.4 Each team is responsible to use their allocated ice or notify the Ice Management Coordinator with a minimum three (3) days' notice the name of the other team that will be taking their ice slot.
+The offending team may be assessed a fine of ice costs by the Board of Directors for any unused ice slots if they did not inform the Ice Management Coordinator of the team that will be taking over their slot.